What is Fashion Photography?

 At that point, you should simply connect with them, and inquire.
 So don’t be shy while bothering your close family or friends.
 You might be surprised by the support you might get from them and it can also open up opportunities for you.

-When you have somewhat of a network, it's the ideal opportunity for you to begin utilizing it effectively.
+When you have somewhat of a network, it’s the ideal opportunity for you to begin utilizing it effectively.
 How would you do that?
 As a matter of first importance, keep a database of everybody you know, how you know them, what they do, their contact data, and when you last reached them.
-This is important as if you don’t make a list out of any reason, you may miss out on someone who could have provided you with an actual work opportunity.
+This is important as if you don’t make a list for any reason, you may miss out on someone who could have provided you with an actual work opportunity.
 So make that database.

 It’s better to start with your list in a google sheet or an excel sheet rather than on a pen and paper.
 You will find it much easier to manage and it’s a better approach since we are not living in 1997.